fkalo/design-portfolio/README.md

 3. Open the <b>'http://localhost:3000'</b>
 4. Enjoy!

-# How to add new page to the projcet?
+# How to add new page to the project?

 In this example we would like to create a new page which will be available at the 'http://localhost/dwarfdogs' 🐕 url.